gnab/remark/README.md

 # remark

-A simplistic, in-browser, markdown-driven slideshow tool targeted at people who know their way around HTML and CSS, featuring:
+A simple, in-browser, markdown-driven slideshow tool targeted at people who know their way around HTML and CSS, featuring:

 - Markdown formatting, with smart extensions